-The stations on which we may fall back include but are not limited to Chicago Executive Airport, Naval Air Station Glenview (historical), Chicago Midway International Airport, DuPage County Airport, Lewis University Airport, Waukegan Regional Airport, Joliet Regional Airport, and Chicago/Aurora Municipal Airport.
+The stations on which we may fall back include but are not limited to Naval Air Station Glenview (historical), Chicago Executive Airport, Chicago Midway International Airport, DuPage County Airport, Lewis University Airport, Waukegan Regional Airport, Joliet Regional Airport, and Lansing Municipal Airport.

 All other weather data, including cloud cover, precipitation, wind speed and direction, and solar flux, come from NASA's MERRA-2 Modern-Era Retrospective Analysis .
 This reanalysis combines a variety of wide-area measurements in a state-of-the-art global meteorological model to reconstruct the hourly history of weather throughout the world on a 50-kilometer grid.

 Land Use data comes from the Global Land Cover SHARE database , published by the Food and Agriculture Organization of the United Nations.